Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

 {% endraw %}

-which fetches information defined in the graphql file for currently logged in user and stores it in variable named `g`.
+which fetches information defined in the GraphQL file for currently logged in user and stores it in variable named `g`.
 The returned data is a standard hash, so you can even display it via doing {% raw %}{{ g }}{% endraw %}.